eimoriafe/DevOp_Diaries/Dev---what.md

 This represents the “Ops automation” side of DevOps — infrastructure setup and environment configuration as code.

-⚙️ ## Integrating Git for Continuous Deployment
+## ⚙️Integrating Git for Continuous Deployment
 The next stage is version control and CI/CD pipeline setup using Git.
 Below is a simple sequence of Git commands that push your local project to GitLab.

 ```